SimonLeiner/university-petri-nets/interface_patterns/README.md

 Pattern IP-12 allows agents to either execute a synchronous activity or exchange mes- sages.
 This corresponds to an extension of pattern IP-6.

 ![alt text](table3.png)

+## Generalized Workflow Nets

+Various Petri net classes can be used to model the behavior of a multi-agent system.
+We will use generalized workflow (GWF) nets equipped with initial and final states.
+They differ from classical workflow nets [6] in allowing initial and final states to be sets of places rather than singletons.
+For instance, the Petri net shown in Fig. 1 is also a GWF-net with three initial places and two final places, while the behavior of Agent 2 is a classical workflow net.

+Workflow (WF) nets [6] are basic models used in process discovery.
+A WF-net is a Petri net with a distinguished initial and final place.
+The execution of a trace in an event log corre- sponds to the execution of a WF-net from its initial to its final place.
+For a more convenient representation of multi-agent systems, we generalize WF-nets, allowing sets of initial and final places rather than singletons.